CU-SRL/docs/src/avionics/software/newmember.md

 This is where new members can look to find information about the steps taken, as well as future plans, for the software onboarding process.

 Currently the process for getting onboarded with avionics software will start with the following step: Get connected to the SRL vpn.
-In order to configure the vpn connection, a mac/linux user can go ahead and install OpenVPN on their own machine and reach out to @WinnieRegan on slack for the necessary files.
+In order to configure the vpn connection, a mac/linux user can go ahead and install OpenVPN on their own machine and reach out to the current software lead on slack for the necessary files.
 If you use a windows machine, you can just go ahead and immediately reach out, and you'll get an installer that will set things up.

 From there, members will have a virtual machine that they are welcome to use.
 Only windows users will necessarily need to ssh into this vm, as mac/linux users are welcome to just develop on their own local machine.
 We made this decision because the OpenSUSE vm will provide a more consistent and reliable environment, as opposed to WSL (Windows Subsystem for Linux).
 The commands to ssh are as follows: